NicolasWebDev/reinstall-magisk-on-lineageos/README.md

 # Reinstall Magisk on Lineageos

-This little script is used to reinstall magisk, which gets uninstalled after each LineageOS update.
+This little bash script is used to reinstall magisk, which gets uninstalled after each LineageOS update.

 Before I had to patch once more the boot using the Magisk app doing all the steps manually, making some mistakes along the way.
 Now it takes less than 3 minutes to reinstall magisk (virtually all the time is taken by the download), and without any intervention on my part.